lattapanr/etch-a-sketch/README.md

 # Etch-a-Sketch

 Etch-a-Sketch is a game where you can draw on a grid pad.
 You can change the color of your pen and the size of the grid.
-This project is sadly not responsive.

 I love sending my project out to my friends and family for them to play with, but I will need to learn the touch events for mobile and tablet first.
 I will come back and try to make it look as nice and functional as possible on smaller screens.